DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.credential-access.ec2-get-password-data.md

 Runs ec2:GetPasswordData from a role that does not have permission to do so.
-This simulates an attacker attempting to retrieve RDP passwords of Windows EC2 instances.
+This simulates an attacker attempting to retrieve RDP passwords on a high number of Windows EC2 instances.

 See https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_GetPasswordData.html

+<span style="font-variant: small-caps;">Warm-up</span>:

-Warm-up: Create an IAM role without permissions to run ec2:GetPasswordData
+- Create an IAM role without permissions to run ec2:GetPasswordData

+<span style="font-variant: small-caps;">Detonation</span>:

-Detonation: Assume the role and run a number of ec2:GetPasswordData calls (which will be denied)
+- Assume the role
+- Run a number of ec2:GetPasswordData calls (which will be denied) using fictious instance IDs

 ## Instructions